FrancisTurner/pi-gen-docker/README.md

 Burn pi image - using tool of choice e.g. Balena Etcher ( https://www.balena.io/etcher/ )

 Edit samplenetcfg.txt and save to the boot partition on the newly flashed SD card as netcfg.txt.
+Or alternatively use the nifty netcfg generator page here - https://francisturner.github.io/gencfg.html

 Notes:
  * You may need to eject and reinsert the SD card for your OS to correcly